Dumpling festival 2023: Where to get the best bak chang in Singapore this year

 10 /13

-Man Fu Yuan’s massive Cantonese XL rice dumpling (S$88 each) has all the hallmarks of the classic: abalone, pork belly, dried shrimp, roasted duck, and dace fish, but with a red quinoa riff.
-The uncommon seed also makes an appearance in the Australian pumpkin with quinoa rice dumpling (S$19.80 each), a sweet version joined by the equally luscious Japanese sweet potato and Australian pumpkin dumpling (S$19.80 each).
-Alongside them is the signature smoked duck with Yunnan black gold garlic rice dumpling (S$22.80 each), which is shaped like a large fig.
+Man Fu Yuan’s massive Cantonese XL rice dumpling (S$88 each/INR 5,379.34) has all the hallmarks of the classic: abalone, pork belly, dried shrimp, roasted duck, and dace fish, but with a red quinoa riff.
+The uncommon seed also makes an appearance in the Australian pumpkin with quinoa rice dumpling (S$19.80 each/INR 1,210.36), a sweet version joined by the equally luscious Japanese sweet potato and Australian pumpkin dumpling (S$19.80 each/INR 1,210.36).
+Alongside them is the signature smoked duck with Yunnan black gold garlic rice dumpling (S$22.80 each/INR 1,393.75), which is shaped like a large fig.

 22 May – 22 June 2023